OrenGurevitch/physio-qc/README.md

 # Physio QC

-Quality control tool for physiological signals from Long COVID research project.
-Interactive Streamlit application for processing and manually editing ECG, RSP, PPG, and blood pressure signals.
+Interactive Streamlit application for quality control and processing of physiological signals (ECG, RSP, PPG, and blood pressure).
+Provides manual editing capabilities and comprehensive quality metrics for research and clinical applications.

 ## Features